Assassination of Armand Călinescu: Assassination

 The action was carried out with German approval and assistance.
 According to historian Armin Heinen, the Legionary leadership exiled in Germany in 1938 received support from Alfred Rosenberg's NSDAP Office of Foreign Affairs, and possible SD backing for the assassination of Călinescu.
 On 1 September 1939, representatives of Germany, Fascist Italy, and the Iron Guard met in Copenhagen with Mihail R. Sturdza (Romania's ambassador to Denmark and a supporter of Sima), to discuss Călinescu's killing.
 Some details of the subsequent plan were offered to Romanian authorities by a renegade member of the Iron Guard, Mihai Vârfureanu.
 A death squad was formed, having as its members the lawyer Dumitru "Miti" Dumitrescu (who had been trained by the Gestapo and returned to Romania through Hungary), the students Cezar Popescu, Traian Popescu, Ion Moldoveanu, Ion R. Ionescu, and the draftsman Ion Vasiliu.
 Contacting each other in the area around Ploiești, they initially planned to kill Călinescu, King Carol, and General Marinescu together, and probably aimed to accomplish this in the Prahova Valley.

 On 21 September, while passing through the Eroilor area on its return from the Cotroceni Palace, Călinescu's luxury automobile, a Cadillac, was ambushed by that of the assassins, who shot Călinescu, his bodyguard Radu Andone, and his driver.
-Miti Dumitrescu drove his car into the Premier's, which came to sudden stop as it ran into a cart — Andone was gunned down as he stepped out of the car, and Călinescu as he was waiting on the back seat; over twenty bullets were recovered from his body.
+Miti Dumitrescu drove his car into the Premier's, which came to sudden stop as it ran into a cart — Andone was gunned down as he stepped out of the car, and Călinescu was shot while he was waiting on the back seat; over twenty bullets were recovered from his body.
 Sima, who is known to have crossed the border illegally in August of that year, was alleged to have disguised himself as a woman in order to witness the actions from nearby; other sources indicate a certain Marin Stănculescu as the covert supervisor.
 Ironically, Călinescu had never trusted the safety of his Cadillac, and had repeatedly asked Gavrilă Marinescu to allow him use of an armored car.

 The group of assassins left the vicinity before the arrival of police forces, and stormed into offices of the Radio Broadcasting Society, holding the employees at gunpoint and cutting short the live airing of classical music, performed by the radio orchestra conducted by violinist Constantin Bobescu.
 Traian Popescu announced that the group had killed the Premier.
-The message was not broadcast, as, unbeknownst to the assassins, transmission had already been interrupted by Vasile Ionescu (one of the presidents of the Romanian Radio between 1935–1945), who managed to push the safety button and set off the alarm.
-Ionescu summoned two armed guards, Theodor Coșciug and Vasile Crâșmaru, and ordered Miti Dumitrescu and the seven other legionnaires to drop their guns and put they hands up.
+The message was not broadcast, as, unbeknownst to the assassins, transmission had already been interrupted by Vasile Ionescu (one of the presidents of the Romanian Radio between 1935 and 1945), who managed to push the safety button and set off the alarm.
+Ionescu summoned two armed guards, Theodor Coșciug and Vasile Crâșmaru, and ordered Miti Dumitrescu and the seven other legionnaires to drop their guns and put their hands up.